marcosiino/pipeflow-php/DOCUMENTATION.md

 ```

 ## Creating Custom Stages
-Extend Pipeflow by implementing new stages:
+You can extend Pipeflow by implementing new stages which performs custom "piece" of work and interacts with the other stages to perform complex composable jobs.
+Custom stages could, for example, perform api calls, interacts with an ecommerce features (for example fetching or saving orders, user feedbacks, products...), or with wordpress elements (fetching/creating posts, comments, saving images, etc...), or even calling generative AI apis to perform text completions, ai image generation tasks, etc... all withing a pipeline!

-1. **Create the stage class**
+1. **Create the concrete Stage class**

+This is the core class of the stage.

    - Extend `AbstractPipelineStage`.
    - Accept a `StageConfiguration` in the constructor.
    - Implement `execute()` and return the mutated `PipelineContext`.
-   - Optionally define allowed sub-stage blocks by setting `$allowedSubStagesBlocks`.
+This is the core of the stage, where you take the input parameters, perform the operations the stage is designed to do, then access and manipulate the current context by writing the stage output there, that will be available to any other subsequent stage that will want to use it.

 ```php
 use Marcosiino\Pipeflow\Interfaces\AbstractPipelineStage;